alexbrina/QueueWebApi/README.md

 # ResilientWebApi

-This is a simple ASP.NET Core application with an in-process implementation of the Producer/Consumer pattern.
+This is a simple example of a resilient ASP.NET Core API with asynchronous processing of requests.

-It uses [System.Threading.Channels](https://docs.microsoft.com/en-us/dotnet/api/system.threading.channels) apis as a mean to decouple requests from their actual processing.
+It uses an in-process implementation of Producer/Consumer Pattern, and two slightly different approaches of the Outbox Pattern.

+In addition, we show simple implementation of a Retry Policy.